Tencent/APIJSON/README(English).md

 APIJSON is a JSON Transmission Structure Protocol.

-You can set any JSON structure and request your server, and the server will return a JSON String with the structure you had set.<br />
+You can set any JSON structure and request your server, and the server will response a JSON String with the structure you had set.<br />
 You can get any data with any JSON structure by requesting server just once.
 It's very convenient and flexible, and does not require a special api or multiple requests.<br />
 It provides additions and deletions, fuzzy search, remote function calls and so on.
 And you can save duplicate data and improve transmission speed as well!<br />